Skip to Content

 Fabric Butterflies and Fabric Moths

-Initially, I had the idea of making denim butterflies, but I changed my mind.
+Initially, I thought of making denim butterflies, but I changed my mind.
 I decided to make moths instead.
 Both insects are very similar.
 Butterflies are beautiful and the show-offs of the insect world, but I prefer the understated coolness of moths.

 Moths, on the whole, are less pretty than butterflies and tend to be duller in colour.
 But some moth species often have hidden flashes of beauty that only show when in flight.

-I could capture this with my fun taxidermy by creating two sets of wings for each moth—the top wings in denim and the bottom set in a more colourful fabric.
+I could capture this with my fun taxidermy by creating two sets of wings for each moth—the upper wings in denim and the lower wings in a more colourful fabric.

 Creating a Moth Taxidermy Specimen Display

 I even gave each of my upcycled denim moths a faux scientific Latin name to add to the effect.
-I mounted the fabric moths using the same insect pins that entomologists would use.
+I mounted the fabric moths using the same insect pins that entomologists use.
+This finished ornament makes perfect little presents for friends and family.

 The denim moths featured in the alphabet of denim crafts, under the letter M. And in this collection of butterfly crafts for adults.